 The ISO is not just how sensitive your film is to light, but also how large the grains are, and subsequently the resolution of your film.

 Low ISO film stocks like ISO 50 or 125 need a lot of light to create a proper exposure.
 But they make the highest-resolution photographs (which can sometimes even out-resolve major digital cameras).
-These films create images that are essentially grain-free, tack sharp, and with good dynamic range.
+These films create images that are essentially grain-free, tack sharp, and with good dynamic range, but more contrast than 400-speed film.

 ISO 800 plus — film for shooting indoors and at night